 + PRO: Warm weather

-Expats who hate the winter will enjoy the warm weather that welcomes them, and residents don’t need to worry too much about layering up in colder seasons.
+If you hate winter, you’ll enjoy the warm weather in Vietnam, and residents don’t need to worry too much about layering up in colder seasons.
 While this is a pro for many, there is a catch: the high humidity.
 Be prepared for the humid climate, which can make things feel uncomfortably hotter than they are and can be unpleasant.

-The weather in Vietnam is not only excessively rainy, but the country is also vulnerable to typhoons and tropical cyclones.
-Heavy rains arrive between June and September each year, bringing flooding, flash floods and landslides.
-Expats must prepare themselves for this and be aware of the disastrous health implications of floods.
+The weather in Vietnam is becoming increasingly unpredictable due to climate change.
+The country is vulnerable to typhoons and tropical cyclones, with heavy rains typically arriving between June and September each year, bringing flooding, flash floods and landslides.
+La Niña conditions are making weather patterns especially erratic, meaning you’ll need to prepare for more frequent extreme weather events and be aware of the serious health implications of floods and heat waves.

 Education and schools in Vietnam

-The standard of education in Vietnam is high.
+The standard of education in Vietnam is high, and there are various options to suit different needs and budgets.
 Some expat parents with young children may opt for a public school, where the language of instruction is primarily Vietnamese and the costs are low.
-Private and international schools offer the highest standard of schooling, with international schools offering a familiar curriculum in one's home language.
+Private and international schools offer higher standards of schooling, with international schools offering familiar curricula in your home language.

 Expat Health Insurance